geoteo/learn-anything/readme.md

 If above interested you, join our [Discord](https://discord.gg/bxtD8x6aNF).
 We can discuss how you can best help out.

 There are currently closed off issues done in [Height](https://height.app) as it's nicer tool than GitHub issues to manage.
 For time being at least.

-In near future, I want to:

-- Integrate [NextAuth](https://next-auth.js.org) so there are users
-- Have nice way to call into API.
-Ideally with [tRPC](https://trpc.io/) although not sure how to make it work with ChiselStrike